Frequently Asked Questions for Bonaire Cruise Ship Visitors

 How do we get around?

-If you stay in Kralendijk, most places are in easy walking distance.
+If you stay in Kralendijk, most places are easy walking distance.
 For visiting the beaches, in most cases, a taxi will be needed.

 What about taxis?